 Non-volatile memories, such as Flash, EEPROM, and PCM have become the most important and promising data storage technologies available today.
 They feature extremely fast speeds, increased reliability due to lack of moving parts, and low power consumption.
 Increasing the capacity and robustness of these devices is a critical need.

 However, increasing the capacity of modern storage systems presents us with new problems.
 Higher-density devices have shorter lifespans, decreasing reliability with time and writes, and higher error probabilities due to physical effects.
 These issues require novel approaches.
 In particular, coding and information theory contain key ideas applicable to such problems.
-It is the goal of CoDESS (Center on Development of Emerging Storage System) group to creatively apply coding tools to increase performance and reliability of modern storage systems.
+Our goal is to creatively apply coding tools to increase performance and reliability of modern storage systems.